Miles

 Miles's Story

-Miles, a three year old reservation mustang and little stud colt, came to AAE with Monroe through collaboration with another organization at the end of December 2023.
+Miles, a three year old reservation mustang and little stud colt, came to AAE with Monroe at the end of December 2023 through collaboration with another organization.
 Miles and Monroe had been with a foster family who didn’t have much experience with mustangs.
-They were unhandled, and, as a result, they hadn’t had any vet or dental care, hoof care, pr vaccines.
-They had no adoption interest, they weren’t making any forward progress with gentling, and there wasn’t another foster who could take them.
+They were unhandled, and, as a result, they hadn’t had any vet or dental care, hoof care, or vaccines.
+They had no adoption interest with the other organization, they weren’t making any forward progress with gentling, and there wasn’t another foster who could take them.
 The organization approached AAE with a request to transfer.
 Thankfully, we had a several adoptions at the end of the year, which gave us the opportunity to help these two youngsters.

 Miles is current with hoof and dental care, vaccines, and deworming, and he has a microchip.